Content on this page was generated by AI and has not been manually reviewed.

 • You want consistent privacy across all traffic, not just Edge browser traffic.

-• Real-world user scenarios
+• Real-world user scenarios Can youtube detect vpn 2026

 • Casual browsing on public Wi-Fi: Edge Secure Network provides a small privacy shield for Edge traffic with minimal friction.